laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/blog/why-launching-my-website-felt-like-fraud.md

 I did struggle a bit at first (was mistakenly using the Workers path instead of Pages) but within 30 minutes or so, I deployed.
 Waited a few minutes and then checked my site in the browser.

 Loaded twice, didn't work.
-On the third reload… it was up.
-Pixelpenwords.com.
+On the third reload… it was up. **Pixelpenwords.com**.
 Right there in the space where I usually type everyone else's sites… now blinking with my site’s domain.
 Active.

 I waited for the swell of emotions to come because really, that's my default setting… but nothing.

 No fireworks.
-No “I did it… I really actually did it.”
+No “I did it… *I really actually did it.*”

 Reality felt… different.
 All I could think about in that moment was: